 Lingopie is a language learning app that makes improving your linguistic skills fun and easy.
 Why is Lingopie different from all of the other language learning apps?
 Well, for a start, it’s as easy as watching TV shows or movies in your target language.
 You can learn new vocabulary, practice pronunciation, and improve your listening comprehension, while being entertained (hopefully) at the same time

 By the way, despite the title of this article, Lingopie isn’t just about TV shows.
 It offers a wide range of content formats.
 More on that later.

 As it happens, I have found this language learning program very enjoyable and interesting.
 What does it actually do?
 How useful is it for someone who wants to start learning a foreign language?
 What can language learners study with Lingopie?
 Let me tell you about my experience.
 Here is my honest Lingopie review.

 Getting started with Lingopie

 Lingopie, like many other online language learning programs, is accessible via a desktop computer or any mobile device (tablet or phone) running iOS or Android.
 It is a paid app with annual and monthly subscription options, as well as a 7-day free trial to help you decide if Lingopie’s approach to learning is right for you.

 Note that Lingopie isn’t like a regular Spanish class and that you must have some basic understanding of the language you’re aiming for.
 We will go into more detail later on.
 Nevertheless, the free trial option is important, especially when spending money on long-term language resources.

 The first step, when creating an account, is to select the type of membership you want.
 Note that even if you opt for the free trial, you’ll have to add your payment information.
-After that, you’ll be asked to select the language you’d like the app interface to use, as well as the language you’d like to practice.
+After that, you’ll be asked to select the language you’d like the app interface to use (your native language), as well as the language you’d like to practice.